Paulo Vanzolini: Music career

 For years, despite the success of his songs, Vanzolini never recorded an album.
-Only in 1967, his friends Luís Carlos Paraná and Marcus Pereira, produced an album containing Vanzolini's songs.
-It was named Onze sambas e uma capoeira and it counts on the participation of famous artists, like Toquinho and Chico Buarque.
+However, in 1967, his friends Luís Carlos Paraná and Marcus Pereira produced an album containing Vanzolini's songs.
+It was named Onze sambas e uma capoeira and it features the participation of famous artists such as Toquinho and Chico Buarque.

 In 1969, he composed with Toquinho.
-The results of this partnership were released in that same year in the album Boca da Noite, by Toquinho.
-It is worth noting that Toquinho was Vanzolini's only partner during his career as a musician and composer.
+The results of this partnership were released in that same year in the album Boca da Noite, by Toquinho, who was Vanzolini's only partner during his career as a musician and composer.

 In 1981, Vanzolini recorded Por ele mesmo.
-This is the one and only LP played by himself.
-Excluding this album, the only way to listen to him singing was at Boate Jogral where he used to play.
+This is the one and only LP performed by himself.
+Excluding this album, the only way to listen to him singing was at Boate Jogral, where he used to play.

 In 2003, Vanzolini was honored with the release of the album Acerto de contas.
 It is a collection of his songs played by the most famous artists of Brazil.